What, exactly, is Eyebeam?

 How do you define alums?

 We define alums as people who have worked with Eyebeam as fellows, residents, commissioned artists, or teaching artists.
-However, lots of people were involved deeply in Eyebeam without their title reflecting that, especially in the earlier years—if you’ve worked in Eyebeam a lot before 2012, and think of yourself as an alum, we’ll accept you as one.
+However, if you’ve worked in Eyebeam a lot before 2012, and think of yourself as an alum, we’ll accept you as one.

 Can I use your space?